SAEON/data-portal/README.md

   - [Material UI](https://material-ui.com/)

 # Quick start

-Packages are mostly self-contained, in that each package includes a `package.json` file, and tracks it's own dependencies.
-For development purposes it's useful that packages can reference source code in other packages (instead of build output), and for this reason Babel is configured globally.

-### Setup the repository for development

-NOTE: This repository currently only supports Linux/Mac development, since it's farily straightforward to configure a Linux development environment using WSL on Windows (or similar).
-If there is interest in further cross platform support please [request this](https://github.com/SAEONData/catalogue/issues).
+Setup the repository for development (NOTE: This repository currently only supports Linux/Mac development, since it's farily straightforward to configure a Linux development environment using WSL on Windows (or similar).
+If there is interest in further cross platform support please [request this](https://github.com/SAEONData/catalogue/issues))

 ```sh
 # Download the source code